 2. It will cause a change in the depth of field.

-As we are trying to create bokeh you should be working at the wide end of the settings.
+When creating bokeh you should be working at the wide end of the settings.
 So set your aperture to the widest setting for now.
-Lets say you select f4.5.
+Lets say you select f3.5.
 This will mean that your depth of field will be quite shallow.

 Focus your shot and take a picture.
 When you download it you will see that there is an area of the picture in focus.
 On the other side of the area of sharpness is an area that is not sharp, it is out-of-focus.
-This blurred area is bokeh.
+This blurred area is where bokeh is found.
 Depending on your shot, you may find the foreground is out of focus too.
 Bokeh is found either side of the depth of field.

-To create those bigger bright circles that make bokeh really interesting you need to look for some highlights.
+To make those bigger bright circles that give creating bokeh a really rewarding result, look for some highlights.
 Often on a bright day you can take a picture of a friend with trees behind.
 Set your aperture to a narrow depth of field.
 Focus your camera so your friend is in focus but everything behind is not sharp.
 Where you see bright light coming through the gaps in the trees you will get those bright circles of light.

-Another great opportunity for bokeh is with Christmas lights.
-You can get great bokeh shots against Christmas trees or other multiple light sources.
+Another great opportunity for creating bokeh is with Christmas lights.
+You can get great shots against Christmas trees, anywhere with multiple light sources.
 Look for places that have lots of bright or reflective points too.
 Any small bright point of light or reflection will cause those little bokeh circles to appear.

-Bokeh is fun.
+Creating bokeh is fun.
 However, using it is also a skill.
 Practice with passion.
 You will find that soon you are creating bokeh of all sorts.
 It is dependent on good focus though.
-So practice making your depth of field very precise.
+So, practice making your depth of field very precise.
 This comes from knowing your lenses.
-Work in aperture priority a lot so you get to know what aperture setting will create great bokeh, but also what the size of your depth of field is going to be on each setting.
-Then you can get the focus right without blurring faces or other important parts of the picture.
+Work in aperture priority a lot so you get to know which aperture setting helps in creating bokeh.
+However, you should also know the what the size of your depth of field is going to be on each setting.
+Then, you can get the focus right without blurring faces or other important parts of the picture.